Search keywords in the Bible:

 1 John 1:9

-Other Translations of 1 John 1:9
+Other Translations for 1 John 1:9

 If we confesse our sinnes, hee is faithfull, & iust to forgiue vs our sinnes, and to cleanse vs from all vnrighteousnesse.